OrientDB

-The development of OrientDB still relies on an open source community led by OrientDB LTD company created by its original author Luca Garulli.
-The project uses GitHub to manage the sources, contributors and versioning, Google Group and Stack Overflow to provide free support to the worldwide users.
-OrientDB also offers a free Udemy course for those hoping to learn the basics and get started with OrientDB.
+The development of OrientDB relies on an open-source community.
+The project uses GitHub to manage the sources, contributors and versioning.

 Engine

 OrientDB is built with a multi-model graph/document engine.
-OrientDB feels like a graph database first, but there's no reason the key-value store can't be used on its own.
 While OrientDB includes a SQL layer, the support for edges effectively means that these may be used to traverse relationships rather than employing a JOIN statement.
-OrientDB handles every record / document as an object and the linking between objects / documents is not through references, it's direct linking (saving a pointer to the object).
+OrientDB handles every record / document as an object and the linking between objects / documents is implemented using direct pointers to the record's positions on disk.
 This leads to quick retrieval of related data as compared to joins in an RDBMS.

 Editions & licenses

-OrientDB Community Edition is free for any use (Apache 2 license).
-The open source software is built upon by a community of developers.
-Features such as horizontal scaling, fault tolerance, clustering, sharding, and replication aren’t disabled in the OrientDB Community Edition.

-OrientDB Enterprise Edition is the commercial extension of OrientDB Community Edition created to handle more robust and demanding use cases.
-OrientDB Enterprise Edition includes additional features such as a query profiler, distributed clustering configuration, metrics recording, a live monitor, Teleporter (a migration tool), and configurable alerts.